CDC recommends shorter COVID isolation, quarantine for all

 |

-NEW YORK, United States (AP) — United States health officials on Monday cut isolation restrictions for Americans who catch the novel coronavirus from 10 to five days, and similarly shortened the time that close c ontacts need to quarantine.
+NEW YORK, United States (AP) — US health officials on Monday cut isolation restrictions for Americans who catch the coronavirus from 10 to five days, and similarly shortened the time that close contacts need to quarantine.

-Early research suggests Omicron may cause milder illnesses than earlier versions of the novel coronavirus.
-But the sheer number of people becoming infected — and therefore having to isolate or quarantine — threatens to crush the ability of hospitals, airlines, and other businesses to stay open, experts say.
+Early research suggests omicron may cause milder illnesses than earlier versions of the coronavirus.
+But the sheer number of people becoming infected — and therefore having to isolate or quarantine — threatens to crush the ability of hospitals, airlines and other businesses to stay open, experts say.

 Now, the CDC is changing the isolation and quarantine guidance for the general public to be even less stringent.